umccr/htsget-rs/htsget-search/README.md

 ### Traits abstraction

-The two modules are architectured to remove commanlities between file formats and to allow implementing additional features with ease.
+The two modules are architectured to remove commonalities between file formats and to allow implementing additional features with ease.
 The `storage` module is the location of storage backends.
 This module acts as the 'data server', as described by the htsget protocol, and implementing an additional backend requires implementing the `Storage` trait.
 This trait is used by `htsget` to fetch the underlying file and query the data.
 For example, similar to `AwsS3Storage`, a Cloudflare R2 storage